devices-lab/pro2-cad-workshop/README.md

 </details>

 ### 5. Start a sketch
 On the plane we just created, start a sketch.
 Copy features from the PCB with the Use tool.
-Specifically, the outline, the 4 x 4mm mounting holes.
+Specifically, the outline and the 4 x 4mm mounting holes.

 <details>
 <summary>HINT: Sketching an using reference geometry</summary>